forcedotcom/packaging/messages/package1Version.md

 # createFailed

 The attempt to create a package version failed.
-See the following for mor information: %s
+See the following for more information: %s